last update: 24 October 2020

 The reality is that Covid-19 risks associated with any form of travelling are considered lower than the risk of a road accident

 After travelling, take extra precautions for 14 days, and get tested.

 I found it useful to check the 'travel corridors' on the UK government website, which list the places that that you can return from without having to self-isolate back at home (i.e. places that have a lower risk than your home location).

 The World Health Organisation has a Coronavirus (COVID-19) Pandemic website, and a dashboard with the latest confirmed cases, new cases, and deaths around the world.
 They also issue daily 'situation reports'.

-One of the most impressive national efforts concerting prevention, detection, and documentation of COVID-19 is in Iceland.
-They have a very clear multi-lingual website and have tested more citizens per capita than any other country in the world.
-Possibly the most important result is that "about half of all those who tested positive are non-symptomatic" (i.e. asymptomatic).
-That means that they do not have symptoms, would not be in self-quarantine, but could still be spreading the virus.
+One of the most impressive national efforts concerning prevention, detection, and documentation of COVID-19 is in Iceland.
+They have a multi-lingual website and have tested more citizens per capita than any other country in the world.
+Possibly the most important result is "about half of all those who tested positive are non-symptomatic" (i.e. asymptomatic).
+That means that they do not have symptoms, would usually not be in self-quarantine, but could still be spreading the virus.
 Previous to this data there were no reliable studies on the percentage of asymptotics, i.e. figures ranged for 5% to 80%.

 Other useful source of information include:-

 The US Centres for Disease Control and Prevention, which has a 'Situation Summary'.